BuzzCutNorman/tap-mssql/README.md

 meltano config tap-mssql set sqlalchemy_eng_params.fast_executemany "True"
 ```

-If you are connecting to a Azure SQL Server Managed Instance and you need to use Azure Access Tokens you will want to set the follwing options only `host`, `database` and `azure_access_tokens`.
+If you are connecting to a Azure SQL Server Managed Instance and you need to use Azure Access Tokens you will want to set the following options only `host`, `database` and `azure_access_tokens`.
 Here is the command you can use to set `azure_access_tokens` to the string of `'True'`.
 ```bash
 meltano config tap-mssql set azure_access_tokens 'True'
 ```